-In other instances, the hiring manager or her designee might conduct telephone or in-person screening interviews in order to select a few finalists for interviews with the hiring committee.
+In other instances, the hiring manager or their designee might conduct telephone or in-person screening interviews in order to select a few finalists for interviews with the hiring committee.

 The hiring manager will collect and consider evaluations completed by individuals who have met with the finalists during the interview day at the organization's facility.
 He will often lead a discussion at a meeting of the committee members in order to formulate a recommendation regarding which candidate to hire.

 In other cases, the hiring manager will ask the committee members to share their individual appraisal of the candidates in writing, and will make a decision without drawing a consensus.